Red Horn to Katy Ln Trail (Walsh Trails)

 Best entry:Parking #1

 Red Horn to Katy Ln Trail (Walsh Trails) is a 1.8-mile dog-friendly trail in Round Rock, TX.
-Includes medium shade · 100% water proximity.
+Includes leash-required policy details · medium shade.
+Elevation gain is about 79 ft.
 Looking for more options in Round Rock dog-friendly trails or across dog-friendly trails across Texas?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit